 Methods to combat fraud will evolve as the NFT sector grows and develops.
 The creation of decentralized identification systems has the potential to lessen the anonymity of online users and make fraudsters answerable.
 At the same time, blockchain technology may provide answers, including improved confirmation methods.

-Governments and regulatory agencies are also likely to step up their examination of the NFT industry, which may result in more transparent regulations that benefit producers and consumers alike.
-Some see increasing regulation as a threat to the NFT market’s distinctive inventiveness and originality, but market proponents say it’s essential for establishing credibility and confidence.
+Governments and regulatory agencies are also likely to step up.
+Their examination of the NFT industry which may result in more transparent regulations.
+That benefit producers and consumers alike.
+Some see increasing regulation as a threat.
+The NFT market’s distinctive inventiveness and originality, but market proponents say it’s essential for establishing credibility and confidence.

 Conclusion